^

 • spondylolysis, spondylolisthesis;

-• Sheyermann-Mau disease (osteochondropathy kyphosis).
+• Scheuermann-Mau disease (osteochondropathy kyphosis).

-• Inflammation and infection:
+• Inflammation and infections:

-• discitis and vertebrae osteomyelitis;
+• discitis and osteomyelitis of the vertebra;

-• Rheumatic diseases (ankylosing spondylitis, reactive spondyloarthropathies);
+• rheumatic diseases (ankylosing spondylitis, reactive spondyloarthropathies);

 • epidural abscess.